Behold light and fluffy buttercream

 How to make buttercream fluffy

-How to make buttercream fluffy?
+How do you make buttercream fluffy?
 It starts with the butter.
-You need to always begin by beating the butter to a light and fluffy consistency.
+You always need to begin by beating the butter to a light and fluffy consistency.
 Use room temperature Lurpak® for the best result.
 Now let us build up the sweetness and creaminess by adding icing sugar.
 Keep beating.
 Grab your milk – preferably room temperature – add a bit, and keep beating until smooth.
-You might experience the buttercream separating slightly.
+You might experience the buttercream curdling slightly.
 No need to worry.
 It will eventually come together.
-Simply keep beating and use your senses like only you can Cook.
+Simply keep beating and use your senses like only you can, cook.
 Let your eyes take in the slight ivory colour, use your touch to feel the thickness in texture, and put it to the test – well-beaten buttercream pipes easily.

 Experiment, cook, and add a tasty boost to your buttercream or icing.
 Throw in caramel, pour in some cooled coffee, grate a little lemon zest, or try mixing other flavours into your buttercream.
 Add flavours while you add the milk.
-Or, leave out the milk altogether if your preferred flavour is liquid like coffee, for instance.
+Or leave out the milk altogether if your preferred flavour is a liquid, such as coffee.